omni-us/jsonargparse/README.rst

 Parsing with another parser
 ===========================

-Sometimes an element in a yaml file could be a path to another yaml file with a complex structure which should also be parsed.
+Sometimes an element in a config file could be a path to another config file with a complex structure which should also be parsed.
 To handle these cases there is the :class:`.ActionParser` class which receives as argument a jsonargparse parser object.
 For example:

 .. code-block:: python